 How to Attract Ladybugs to the Garden

 The number one thing that will help attract ladybugs to your yard is food.
-Ladybugs eat two things, pest insects and pollen.
-They need both of these things to survive and when these things are in abundance in your garden, they will happily relocate to your garden.
+Ladybugs eat two things: insect pests and pollen.
+They need both to survive and when these things are in abundance, ladybugs will happily relocate to your garden.

-There are several plants that ladybugs like to eat the pollen from.
+There are several pollen plants that ladybugs like.
 The blooms on these plants normally have flat flowers (like landing pads) and tend to be white or yellow.
 Flowers that attract ladybugs are:

 - Sweet Alyssum